RaweRwe/rwr-core/README.md

 # Core
-This for fivem custom framework :) This is has basic function and some infity code. (np-infinity and other one)
+This for fivem custom framework :) This is has basic function and some infinity code. (np-infinity and other one)

 Fivem için özel framework yapılabilir :) İçinde kolaylık sunan ve gereksiz script olarak kullanılan kodlar bulunmaktadır (parmakla gösterme , taşıma, crosshair silme vb.).